Flatag/FIBlock/README.md

 # FIBlock
 Fault Injection Block for Simulink models
-Please refer to a comprehensive article regarding the FIBLock: https://flatag.tech/fiblock.html
+Please refer to a comprehensive article regarding the FIBLock: https://flatag.tech/fiblock.html Please cite as: "Fabarisov, T. et al. "Model-based Fault Injection Experiments for the Safety Analysis of Exoskeleton System."
+Proceedings of the 30th European Safety and Reliability Conference and the 15th Probabilistic Safety Assessment and Management Conference, 2020."

 This block allows to conduct a fault injection experiment (refer to help if needed).
 Specify: